May 3, 2021

-The other 45.5.2 Eli Sparks was a son of 45.5 John Burton Sparks, the latter being a brother of the 87.x.6 Eli Sparks who is the subject of this portion of the present article.
+The other 87.x.5.2 Eli Sparks was a son of 87.x.5 John Burton Sparks, the latter being a brother of the 87.x.6 Eli Sparks who is the subject of this portion of the present article.
 (87.x.5.2 Eli Sparks served in the Union Army during the Civil War.
-See page 4700 of the present issue of the SPARKS Quarterly.)]
+See page 4700 of Whole No. 175, of the Sparks Quarterly.)]

 Our knowledge of the family of David and Eliza (Sparks) Anthony is quite limited; the little we have has been shared by a descendant.
 According to this source, they had eight children.
 When the 1850 census was taken, the family was enumerated in Knox County.
 The names of their children were as follows:

 87.x.7.2 William H. Anthony.
 He married Abigail Anna Tice in 1866 in Grundy County, Illinois, and they had seven children.

 87.x.7.2.1 William A. Anthony.

 87.x.7.2.2 John Carman Anthony.

 87.x.7.2.4 Emma Jane Anthony was born April 14, 1875.
 She married Thomas Michael Fox on September 26, 1895, at Custer, Nebraska.
 She died on July 17, 1909.
 She and Thomas had five children:

 87.x.220.127.116.11 Clarence Leroy Fox;